dbgrigsby/Postr/README-ddo3.md

+#### 10/24/2018
+Started implementing Facebook Chat API
+* User can send messages, images, and files through facebook messenger
+* User can block and unblock people in the chat
+* User can view all messages in a chat
+* User can create chats with friends
+* User can delete chats

 #### 10/17/2018
 Finish the Facebook API implementation
 Cannot test this API yet because Facebook wants to approve apps before certain permissions can be granted, and without these permissions, I cannot make calls to the Facebook Graph API.